ottenwbe/bosh-install/README.md

-# Guide: Deploy BOSH and UAA on AWS with Terraform #
+# Tutorial: Deploy BOSH and UAA on AWS with Terraform #

 [![Build Status](https://travis-ci.org/ottenwbe/bosh-install.svg?branch=master)](https://travis-ci.org/ottenwbe/bosh-install)

 __NOTE: This tutorial and all scripts are still WIP!__

-Modern cloud applications are inherently distributed and typically need to spin up large numbers of virtual machines to deploy all required software components.
+Modern cloud applications are inherently distributed and typically need to spin up a large number of virtual machines to deploy all required software components.
-_Bosh_ is often the tool of choice in these scenarios to orchestrate the application and/or depending software components like data bases.
+[_Bosh_](http://bosh.io) is often the tool of choice in these scenarios to orchestrate the application and/or depending software components like data bases.
 Bosh supports a cloud application in the release engineering, deployment, and lifecycle management.

 Deploying bosh on [AWS](https://aws.amazon.com/) requires that you set up your basic infrastructure (network, firewalling, key pairs, ...) beforehand.
 You can choose to do this manually.